NY state poised to raise smoking age from 18 to 21

 ALBANY, N.Y.
 (AP) — New York is poised to become the latest state to raise the legal age for buying cigarettes and electronic cigarettes from 18 to 21.

-The Democrat-controlled state Senate expects to vote on the measure Monday afternoon.
+The Democrat-controlled state Senate has voted Monday to approve legislation raising the age.
 The Assembly, also controlled by Democrats, passed its own legislation last month.

 Democratic Gov. Andrew Cuomo also supports raising the age to 21 for purchasing cigarettes.
 Once he signs the legislation, it will take effect in 120 days.